onyx-lang/onyx-book/src/operators/if-else.md

 # If/else operator

-Onyx has a ternary operator for inline if-statements.
+Onyx has one ternary operator for inline if-statements.
-It has the form,
+Inspired by Python, it has this form.
 ```
 true-stmt if condition else false-stmt
 ```

-Here is an example.
+Here is a simple example of using it.
 ```onyx
 use core